glenw83/glenw83.github.io/_pages/surface-diffusion-experiments.md

     <div class="sd-model-reading">
       <h3>What the picture and model support</h3>
       <p>
-        The wire is solid: it is unchanged at 253&nbsp;K, begins smoothing and necking at 268&nbsp;K, and is segmented by 293&nbsp;K. The contour model reproduces several observed break locations, which is good evidence for curvature-driven surface flux.
+        The wire is solid: it is unchanged at 253 K, begins smoothing and necking at 268 K, and is segmented by 293 K. The contour model reproduces several observed break locations, which is good evidence for curvature-driven surface flux.
       </p>
       <p>
         It is not yet the theorem&rsquo;s ideal three-dimensional experiment.
 TEM records a projection;
-        the wire lies on a 3&nbsp;nm amorphous-carbon film; crystalline anisotropy is suppressed in the calculation; and the diameter is only about twelve lattice spacings.
-The change near 260&nbsp;K is a diameter- and protocol-dependent kinetic onset, not a phase transition.
+        the wire lies on a 3 nm amorphous-carbon film; crystalline anisotropy is suppressed in the calculation; and the diameter is only about twelve lattice spacings.
+The change near 260 K is a diameter- and protocol-dependent kinetic onset, not a phase transition.
       </p>
       <a class="sd-paper-link sd-paper-link-inline" href="https://doi.org/10.1039/C5CP04696C"
         >Volk et al., <em>Physical Chemistry Chemical Physics</em>